Mr. Wade Ortego

 B.A., English and Anthropology, Biola University, and Masters in Early Christian Studies and Ph.D. in Theology (Liturgical Studies) from the University of Notre Dame.

-This will be my first time teaching junior high and high school students, but I have a fantastic resource in my father, a secondary school teacher for over 30+ years.
+I have a fantastic resource in my father, a secondary school teacher for over 30+ years.
 I also bring my college-level teaching experience of subjects such as Old and New Testament, Early Christianity, and Western Civilization.

 When I’m not teaching (or cleaning purple marker off my walls), you’ll find me running, digging in my garden, advocating for theologically-sound worship songs, or scheming to get to Rhodes with Anthony.